Johnson County Transit

 Johnson County Transit #265 at JCCC.

 Johnson County Transit is a public transit operator in Johnson County, Kansas.
 The agency operates 11 transit bus routes primarily in Johnson County, with service to Kansas City, Missouri as well as Wyandotte and Douglas counties in Kansas.

 Johnson County Transit started operations in 1982 as Commuteride and began operating as The JO in 1986.
 The JO took over service from the Kansas City Area Transportation Authority, which provided service in Johnson County until 1981.

 In November of 2014, The JO was re-branded into "RideKC" – a branding effort designed to unify all Kansas City metro area transit providers under a single fare and route structure.
+However, Johnson County commissioners voted in April 2022 to withdraw from the KCATA in favor of creating its own transit division, which went into effect on August 1, 2022.
+The county commissioners adopted the Johnson County Transit Strategic Plan in November 2025, which involved prioritizing fixed-route service in high-demand areas, restructuring the micro transit service that was launched in 2019, and rebranding the system as Ride JoCo.